S-Salavati/Convex-Optimization-with-LMIs-in-Python/README.md

 # Convex-Optimization-with-LMIs-in-Python-and-MATLAB
-Solving Semidefinite Programming (SDP) and Linear Matrix Inequalities (LMIs) with CVXPY and YALMIP This code intends to compute the optimal numerical solutoin to convex constraints in terms of linear matrix inequalities (LMIs) for mean arterial blood pressure (MAP) regulation in clinical resuscutation for critical hypotensive patients.
+Solving Semidefinite Programming (SDP) and Linear Matrix Inequalities (LMIs) with CVXPY and YALMIP This code intends to compute the optimal numerical solution to convex constraints in terms of linear matrix inequalities (LMIs) for mean arterial blood pressure (MAP) regulation in clinical resuscitation for critical hypotensive patients.

 The details of linear parameter-varying (LPV) of dynamic MAP response to vasoactive drug injection with the parameter estimation scheme methodology can be found in the following papers.
 Square-root cubature Kalman filter is utilized for parameter estimation